Ibibli31/ibibli31/README.md

 # 💫 About Me:
-Heya!
-I'm Bliss!
+Hey, I'm Bliss!
 I'm a Dev Degree Intern at Shopify and a Computer Science student at Carleton University!
-Always looking for something to work on so feel free to reach out :]
+- Always looking for something to work on so feel free to reach out :]

 ## 🌐 Socials: